-A. You already move into the Findhorn Village Centre, where we all will live for the preparation phase anyway.
-The Village Centre always tries to save some beds for participants arriving one day early.
-If you manage to get a bed there, this would be the cheapest and most practical way to stay in Findhorn.
+A. You already set up your tent on the camp site mentioned above, where we all will live for the preparation phase anyway.
+The camp site always tries to save some spaces for participants arriving one day early.
+If you manage to get a space there, this would be the cheapest and most practical way to stay in Findhorn.
 Its self catering, but you could also go to a restaurant just around the corner.
-If you're interested in this option, please call the FVC Administrator, between 10:00 am and 04:00 pm.
-The tel. number is: +44 (0)752 1158 (0)1309692339,or +44240, other contact possibilities: findhornvillagecentre@gmail.com, address: Church Place, Findhorn, Forres, IV36 3YR, Scotland.
+If you're interested in this option, please call the landmanager Kayedo.
+The tel. number is: +44 7464890866.

-B. Find B&B's in Forres with this link: www.visitforres.com or call the General Office oft he Findhorn Foundation: +44 (0)1309 690311, genoffice@findhorn.org.
+B. Find B&B's in Forres with this link: www.visitforres.com.
 In case something during your trip is going wrong, we might be able to help.
 Simply call +49 174 3295854 to contact us.